department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 ### Page templates available for this pattern

 * [Email templates are available in VA Notify](https://notifications.va.gov/information/emails).
-[VA.gov email templates](https://notifications.va.gov/services/5bda137e-689e-4532-b3d2-2c81c0324331/templates) are available if you have access to that workspace.
-  * NOTE: You must have a VA Notify account to access these templates.
+[VA.gov email templates](https://notifications.va.gov/services/5bda137e-689e-4532-b3d2-2c81c0324331/templates).
+You'll need a VA Notify account to access the sample templates.
+Select **Add new template**.
+Then select **Sample templates**.
+* The sample email templates include variables you'll need to fill in for your form.
+If you need help adjusting the templates to work for your form, contact the Sitewide Content, Accessibility, and IA (CAIA) team.
 * Email templates must be reviewed by a VA Privacy Officer in the appropriate portfolio (VBA or VHA).

-## Examples in production

-### Claim status

-{% include component-example.html alt="An example of the track your claims page." file="/images/patterns/help-users-to/stay-informed-of-their-application-status/track-your-claims.png" caption="The Claim Status Tool uses Cards that provide details on the current step of the process." class="x2" %}

-### Decision letter

-{% include component-example.html alt="An example of a claim status card that shows the ability to download a decision letter" file="/images/patterns/help-users-to/stay-informed-of-their-application-status/decision-letter-status-card.png" caption="This claim Card component provides a status of the claim and indicates that a decision letter is available for download." class="x2" %}

-### Certificate of eligibility

-{% include component-example.html alt="An example of the Certificate of eligibility status page." file="/images/patterns/help-users-to/stay-informed-of-their-application-status/COE-automatic-download-page.png" caption="The Certificate of eligibility uses an Alert component on the confirmation page to show status of a synchronous request." class="x2" %}